-Employees injured in the course of their employment or diagnosed with an occupational disease (an illness resulting from long-term employment in a particular type of work, such as black lung disease among miners, or cancer among asbestos installers.), and the injury or illness is identified by Louisiana statue as compensable by law, then the injury or illness is covered by the Louisiana Workers' Compensation Act.
+Employees who are injured in the course of their employment or diagnosed with an occupational disease (an illness resulting from long-term employment in a particular type of work, such as black lung disease among miners, or cancer among asbestos installers), and the injury or illness is identified by Louisiana statue as compensable by law, then the injury or illness is covered by the Louisiana Workers' Compensation Act.
 The rate of pay for an employee receiving worker's compensation and the period of time they are eligible to receive compensation are fixed by the Act.
 The College pays for the entire cost of the program in behalf of its employees.
-Personal group medical insurance cannot be used for eligible job related injury or illness covered by the Workers' Compensation Act.
-The College provides this coverage to all full time and part time staff and faculty, student workers, and volunteers.
+Personal group medical insurance cannot be used for eligible job-related injury or illness covered by the Workers' Compensation Act.
+The College provides this coverage to all full-time and part-time staff and faculty, student workers, and volunteers.

 What To Do If You or a Co-Worker Is Injured on the Job

 - When an injury occurs on the job, obviously the supervisor or co-worker(s) in close proximity may have to make a judgment call as to the type of injury and treatment needed and IF a true emergency exists in the situation.
 In such a situation, supervisor and staff are instructed to err on the side of caution - WHEN IN DOUBT TREAT THE SITUATION AS AN EMERGENCY.

 If the injury is sustained and the situation is an emergency or life threatening, contact 911 immediately for professional emergency medical treatment and also contact DPS at extension 5000 for emergency medical backup on campus until other medical help arrives.

 - If the injury is sustained, but is not life threatening (this includes poison ivy and insect bites/stings, etc.), the injured employee should report the injury to a supervisor immediately for medical attention at a Willis Knighton facility (i.e. Work Kare if the injury is not emergency/life threatening).